pseuxide/pseuxide.github.io/_posts/2024-01-22-turbocharging_rust_achieve_lightning_fast_hot_reloading_with_docker_and_mold.md

 {: file='Dockerfile.dev'}

 Everythings ready, now you run `docker compose up --build -d` and you have full-automated Rust development environment.
 When you change files under `src` directory the server will be reloaded.
 In this specific example, because it's tiny, it took 2 seconds to be hot-reloaded which would've taken 5 or 6 seconds normally with lld.
-Only one drawback I would say is that it takes while to build the container when start up cuz it's building mold entirely from source code.
-I'm sure there's ways to lower the time tho.
+~~Only one drawback I would say is that it takes while to build the container when start up cuz it's building mold entirely from source code.
+I'm sure there's ways to lower the time tho.~~ I did a performance optimization, therefore it should be pretty quick.

 ## Conclusion